top of page

 Whitman on Walls!
-(WoW!) is a hybrid event that brings living poets and Colombari performers on film together to explore Walt Whitman's iconic words and uncover what democracy and community mean to artists and poets today.
-It's a drive-in movie meets poetry slam!
+(WoW!) is a community-galvanizing hybrid event that brings living poets and Colombari performers on film together to explore Walt Whitman's iconic words and uncover what democracy and identity mean to artists and poets today.
+It's a movie screening meets poetry slam!

 Whitman on Walls (WoW!)
 Tour Dates 2025: